-- The best parents for children with cerebral palsy have access to medical care, inclusive schools and recognize the unlimited potential of ALL children.
+- Parents do not need to be medical experts to care for a child with cerebral palsy.
+The best parents for children with cerebral palsy have access to medical care, inclusive schools and can recognize the unlimited potential of all children!